balakreshnan/Samples2022/Sustainability/calculate.md

-# Calculate your own carbon footprint for Sustainable Development Goals
+# Calculate your own carbon footprint for Sustainability Development Goals

 ## Calculate your personal carbon footprint and business carbon footprint